simpleuiux/yi-ningwang.com/content/blog/kindrednotes/index.md

 <h3 style="margin-bottom:20px; text-transform:uppercase">
 A MOBILE EXPERIENCE ENABLE USERS SPREAD KINDNESS AT THE FINGERTIPS </h3>

 KindredNotes is a Vancouver based start-up that aims to connect people around the world through sending and receiving kind notes.
-Even though there is already an official website, no functional app is designed for users yet.
-In the project, the goal was to take a mobile-first approach to design an engaging experience for users.
+Even though there is an working website, the company hasn't releasing an app yet.
+Our goal was to take a mobile-first approach to design an engaging experience for users sending and receiving notes in a deep psychological level and also be able to see their impact to the world.

 ---